DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 - D.OB. (dd / mm / yyyy)

-SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Lares trek Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the Lares trek Machu Picchu.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.

 WHAT ABOUT THE BALANCE?